nparkanyi/omega-game/README.md

 ==========

 An excellent shooter game written in C.
+Use the command line option "-w" to run in a window.
+Music by Kevin McLeod.

 Requires SDL 1.2 and SDL_mixer 1.2.
-Music by Kevin McLeod.

 TODO: smooth rotation, upgrade to SDL2.